Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2i5toplIVJo.md

 ### Transcript

-> uh farm we'll be able to farm or grow food that's a great idea it's something we've thought about a lot so it might be a thing in the future
+> farm we'll be able to farm or grow food that's a great idea it's something we've thought about a lot so it might be a thing in the future